A Chirality-Based Quantum Leap: Engineered Chiral Materials

-Employing ultraviolet photoelectron spectroscopy to characterize magnetization-depend\-ent ionization energies of DNA SAMs formed on ferromagnetic substrates, Stemer \textit{et al}.\ (see \textbf{Fig.\ \ref{FigSpinOrbitHg}}) reported that the incorporation of a single equivalent of Hg$^{2+}$ into DNA hairpins constituting only a single helical turn is sufficient for the manifestation of spin-dependent effects at room temperature.
-No magnetization-dependent effects are apparent in the samples composed of identical DNA sans Hg$^{2+}$.
-At high degrees of metal loading, the tertiary structure of the DNA hairpins was found to invert.
-This inversion was accompanied by a complementary reversal in the preferred magnetization orientation for photoionization.
-Analogous to earlier experiments by Kessler and Mayer\cite{Mayer1995}, increased incorporation of heavy constituents did not appear to further increase spin-dependent interaction asymmetries, indicating that multi\-ple heavy inclusions may induce compensating instead of amplifying effects.
-These studies highlight to direct tunability of chiral molecular systems via the incorporation of heavy species, a powerful tool in engineering highly spin asymmetric systems for spintronics and quantum computing applications.
+Employing ultraviolet photoelectron spectroscopy to characterize magnetization-depend\-ent ionization energies of DNA SAMs formed on ferromagnetic substrates, Stemer \textit{et al}.\ (see \textbf{Fig.\ \ref{FigSpinOrbitHg}}) found that incorporating a single equivalent of Hg$^{2+}$ in DNA hairpins with only a single helical turn is sufficient for the manifestation of spin-dependent effects at room temperature.
+No magnetization-dependent effects are apparent in the samples composed of identical DNA without Hg$^{2+}$.
+At high metal loading, the tertiary structure of the DNA hairpins was found to invert.
+This inversion was accompanied by a corresponding reversal in the preferred magnetization orientation for photoionization.
+Analogous to earlier experiments by Kessler and Mayer\cite{Mayer1995}, increased incorporation of heavy elements did not further increase spin-dependent interaction asymmetries, indicating that multi\-ple heavy inclusions may induce compensating rather than amplifying effects.
+Recent studies on peptides incoporating paramagnetic inclusions reach similar conclusions with respect to increase of spin polarization effects.\cite{Cavanillas} These studies highlight the tunability of chiral molecular systems \emph{via} the incorporation of heavy species, a powerful tool in engineering highly spin asymmetric systems for spintronics and quantum computing applications.